rickwysocki/hugo-site/content/posts/2022-06-21-genre-classification/index.md

 Often, we take classifications at face value.
 It would be somewhat taxing, every time we put on a movie, to first go and research all of the different decisions, all of the work, that went into classifying it.
 Yet, it is only through this work that a classification emerges.
 As Geoffrey C. Bowker and Susan Leigh Star pointed out, usually classifications are invisible until they become people start arguing about them (Bowker and Star 2).

-**Contentious classification, a quick example:** It's easier to simply accept that we know what Hip-Hop is until Drake puts out *Honestly, Nevermind* and everyone notices that it's a House album.
+{{< class class="alert alert-primary" >}}Contentious classification, a quick example: It's easier to simply accept that we know what Hip-Hop is until Drake puts out <cite>Honestly, Nevermind</cite> and everyone notices that it's a House album.
 But it's on RapCaviar.
 And it's a central focus of Hip-Hop media.
-If you look online, there are a lot of arguments not only about whether the album is good, but what it *is.* The classification, the genre, has become contentious.
+If you look online, there are a lot of arguments not only about whether the album is good, but what it <strong>is.</strong> The classification, the genre, has become contentious.{{< /class >}}
-{: .notice--primary}

 But genres aren't *exactly* the same as classifications.
 They're different words, after all.
 That said, in a moment of transparency, I find it difficult to sort out the two terms.
 In popular use, genres are clearly used to parse classifications of art.
 Musical genres, film genres, and literary genres seem like the most familiar employments of the term--maybe in that order.